 Add cream, a little at a time, stirring constantly

 until fully combined.
-Pour evenly in to 6 – 8 (depending on size) ramekins.
+Pour evenly into 6 – 8 (depending on size) oven-safe ramekins.

 Place ramekins in large roasting or cake pan and fill with hot water to come halfway up the ramekins.
 This water bath will allow the custard to bake gently and evenly.